olutomiwaoyegbola-maker/cloud_engineerring/README.md

 It does not contain project implementations.

 Each project is implemented in its own dedicated repository with independent code, documentation, and Git history.
 This repository exists to make the system coherent, navigable, and auditable.

 **Problem Statement**
 Unstructured self-directed technical training commonly fails due to:
 Fragmented project selection
 Lack of cumulative progression
-Inconsistent or superficial version control practices Inability to demonstrate reasoning, tradeoffs, or system understanding This system is designed to correct those failure modes by enforcing a structured progression of work, explicit decision-making, and verifiable artifacts.
+Inconsistent or superficial version control practices Inability to demonstrate reasoning, tradeoffs, or system understanding.
+This system is designed to correct those failure modes by enforcing a structured progression of work, explicit decision-making, and verifiable artifacts.

 **System Structure**